 |Access to HE

 |Pass Access to HE Diploma with 60 credits: 45 at Level 3 with a minimum of Distinction: 0, Merit: 30, Pass: 15

 Please look at our application deadlines before you apply.

 With careers advice an integral part of your studies, this course equips you to compete effectively in the graduate careers market.
 After graduation you’ll have a wide range of options and could progress to roles within health and social care, counselling, psychotherapy and psychology.

 This course enables you to be eligible to register for one of the counselling and psychotherapy regulatory bodies such as the BACP or NCPS.

 If you would like to take your qualifications to the next level and become a professional counsellor and/or psychotherapist, we offer a full range of postgraduate programmes including accredited MSc courses in Cognitive Behavioural Psychotherapy and Integrative Counselling and Psychotherapy.

 These could pave the way to rewarding counselling and psychotherapy positions within the NHS, schools, colleges and universities, and any organisations which employ therapists as part of their occupational health portfolio.
 Some of the students who complete our postgraduate programmes also go on to develop their own private practice or advance to research degrees.

-However, the transferable skills you gain on the BSc (Hons) Counselling and Psychotherapy Principles and Practices also mean that you could pursue careers in a wide variety of other professions where excellent people skills and emotional intelligence are valued, including nursing, social work, education, coaching, mental health, human resource management and marketing.
+However, the transferable skills you gain on the BSc (Hons) Counselling and Psychotherapy (Humanistic Approaches) also mean that you could pursue careers in a wide variety of other professions where excellent people skills and emotional intelligence are valued, including nursing, social work, education, coaching, mental health, human resource management and marketing.

 Ongoing careers support